johnstantongeddes/johnstantongeddes.org/_posts/2013-03-13-first-post.md

 ## So are there downsides? ##

 Sure - some people would be concerned about exposing mistakes (embarrassing) or getting beat in the race to publish.
-That said, Carl's [experiment](http://www.carlboettiger.info/2012/09/28/Welcome-to-my-lab-notebook.html) seems to be going well so I'm not too worried.
+Hopefully a small risk relative to the benefits.